wp-plugins/stop-sopa-ireland/readme.txt

 == Changelog ==

+= 1.2 =
+Adding a link to the anti ACTA protest.

 = 1.1.4 =
 Preventing jQuery from loading in admin panel.
 This is an education in WP plugin best practices.